seasea19/portfolio_site/README.md

 ![GifMaker_20220127201447445](https://user-images.githubusercontent.com/59550990/151469843-42b203c3-b793-4f3a-b4cb-061c43186353.gif)

+## Links

-Links of the repositories of the 5 (+1 bonus) projects seen in the video (respectively in order shows in the video walktrough):
+Below are the links of the repositories of the 5 (+1 bonus) projects seen in the video (respectively in order shows in the video walktrough):

 1. Meal Finder : https://github.com/seasea19/Meal-Finder
 Meal Finder is a front end project that will give you information and recipe about the food you looked up.